Canton of Sancergues

-The Canton of Sancergues is a former canton situated in the Cher département and in the Centre region of France.
+The Canton of Sancergues is a former canton situated in the Cher département in the Centre Region region of France.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.
 It consisted of 18 communes, which joined the new canton of Avord in 2015.
 It had 7,530 inhabitants (2012).

 Geography

-An area of farming and forestry in the valley of the river Loire, in the eastern part of the arrondissement of Bourges centred on the town of Sancergues.
+It was in the valley of the river Loire, in the eastern part of the arrondissement of Bourges.
 The altitude varies from 147m at Herry to 269m at Chaumoux-Marcilly, with an average altitude of 182m.